jaepearl95/web-2019/Day_02/README.md

 ---

 #### Activity:
-Get to the basic of github.
+Get to the basic of Github.
 Students gets to know the basic function of github and gets to know how to use Desktop client or Command line.
 ---
 #### Lesson plan:
 * 4:00-4:15pm Discuss relevant existing work